Hauteclere/my_development_environment/readme.md

    - `Markdown Preview Github Styling` (Matt Bierner)
    - `Markdown Table` (Takumi Ishii)

-There are some others you might also enjoy, but they're not stricly necessary.
+There are some others you might also enjoy, but they're not strictly necessary.
 I recommend checking out `Live Server` for writing HTML, `Pylance` for code interpretation, and `Git Graph` for viewing your Git history.

+> [!CAUTION]
+> For some of these extensions, you'll need to install them, and then select `Install in WSL` in order to get the functionality working.

 ---